Who We Are

 A certified public accountant, she has held various accounting and management positions throughout her career including at Williams-Keepers and Mid-Missouri Telephone Company.
 She earned her bachelors of science in accountancy from the University of Missouri and is a member of the Missouri Society of CPAs and the American Institute of CPAs.

-The Phillips’ and Hardy’s were old family friends which led to Hardy’s Construction subcontracting work to Phillips Grading and Construction and laid the groundwork for a strong working relationship between these families.
-After Hardy’s Construction underwent a merger acquisition with another local contractor, Hardy remained for a five-year contract to support the estimating and project management divisions as a manager and consultant.
+As their individual companies expanded, the Phillips and Hardy families had opportunity to work together on a few projects and by doing so, developed a mutual understanding and respect for the core values driving each company.
+After Hardy’s Inc. underwent a merger acquisition with another local contractor, Hardy remained for a five-year contract to support the estimating and project management divisions as a manager and consultant.

 Following the completion of Hardy’s contract in 2007, he and the Phillips’ rekindled their working relationship, recognizing the unlimited potential for success when combining their talents, and formed Phillips Hardy Inc.